Welcome to Outdoor Matters!

 Gail Ryder Richardson

-in schools and settings and she understands the challenges that practitioners in schools and settings have to overcome in order to create an enabling outdoor environment that is used effectively to support children’s learning and development.
+Gail has worked in schools and settings and understands the challenges that practitioners in schools and settings have to overcome in order to create an enabling outdoor environment that is used effectively to support children’s learning and development.

 Gail’s work with The National Strategies